Arichy/Arichy/README.md

 ### Hi there 👋

+I'm Arichy from China, working at Douyin(Chinese TikTok) now and living in Beijing.

+I'm a frontend developer with 2 months working experience.

+I'm interested in JavaScript, React, Babel, Webpack...

+I like playing 王者荣耀(Chinese AOV), good at AP.

 <!--
 **Arichy/Arichy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.